-Lecture, March 18
+Lecture, March 8

-We will begin on "The relative worst order ratio applied to paging", by J. Boyar, L.M.
+We will finish chapter 8 and begin on the paper, "The relative worst order ratio applied to paging", by J. Boyar, L.M.
 Favrholdt, and K.S.
 Larsen, in Journal of Computer and System Sciences, volume 73, pages 817-843, 2007.
 You get this through the electronic journals SDU's library has (using the link on the course's homepage).
 In section 2, we will initially only consider definitions 1 and 2 and skip the others.
 Next we will cover up through Corollary 3 of section 4, and then section 6.
 Note that the slides are available through the course homepage.

-Problems for March 13
+Problems for March 10

-- 1. Problems that we didn't finish on March 11. - 2.
+- 1. Problems that we didn't finish from March 7. - 2.
 Consider the Dual Bin Packing Problem from the first weekly note, and assume we are only considering fair algorithms.
 Consider the following adversary against a deterministic algorithm \mathbb{A} : Give \mathbb{A} the following request sequence, divided into three phases.
 Phase 1 consists of n small items of size $\frac{1}{n}$.
 Phase 2 consists of items, one for each bin which \mathbb{A} did not fill completely with size equal to the empty space in that bin, sorted in decreasing order.
-After these are given, \mathbb{A} has filled all bins completely and so must reject the items in Phase 3, which consists of $\frac{n^2}{4}$ items of size $\frac{1}{n}$.
+After these are given, A has filled all bins completely and so must reject the items in Phase 3, which consists of $\frac{n^2}{4}$ items of size $\frac{1}{n}$.